Reworking and reusing old material

 A key part of Marc's creative process is reworking old material to create new works.
 He will take the music from a previously written piece and challenge himself to develop it in new ways.
 This gives his work not only a consistent style but also a strong sense of continuous growth and development.

 When trying to be creative we can easily fall into the originality trap, where we assume that innovative ideas must be based upon completely new concepts and approaches.
-This is not the case.
-In fact, as Marc's example shows us, being creative is as much about putting demands for originality 'back in their box' as it is about thinking 'outside the box'; finding ways to reimagine and reuse old ideas in new ways to solve new problems is an often undervalued but essential aspect of effective and productive creative problem solving.
+This is not true.
+In fact, as Marc's example shows us, being creative is as much about putting demands for originality 'back in their box' as it is about thinking 'outside the box'; finding ways to reimagine old ideas and use them in new ways to solve new problems is an often undervalued but essential aspect of effective and productive creative problem solving.

 To read the complete article click here.